-Name and Title Interest Declared updated Professor Eileen Fairhurst MBE Honorary Doctorate UCLan awarded 2018 13.04.2022 Chairman (to 31.10.2022) Visiting Professor, Chester University Members of the Good Governance Institute Faculty Christine Douglas Seconded to Manchester Health Care Commissioning as Clinical/Nursing Board Executive Director of Nursing (to 31.07.2022) member for 4 days per month (from 01.12.2019) Kevin Moynes Spouse is a very senior manager at Health Education England (from 02.10.2017) 14.04.2022 Executive Director of Human Resources and Governor of Nelson and Colne College (until 01.02.2018).
-Organisational Development (to 31.12.2022) Joint Appointment as Executive Director of HR and OD at East Lancashire Hospitals NHS Trust and Blackpool Teaching Hospitals NHS Foundation Trust (10.10.2018 until 31.01.2022)
+Name and Title Interest Declared Date last updated Professor Eileen Fairhurst MBE Honorary Doctorate UCLan awarded 2018 13.04.2022 Chairman (to 31.10.2022) Visiting Professor, Chester University Members of the Good Governance Institute Faculty Christine Douglas Seconded to Manchester Health Care Commissioning as Clinical/Nursing Board 31.03.2022 Executive Director of Nursing (to 31.07.2022) member for 4 days per month (from 01.12.2019) Kevin Moynes Spouse is a very senior manager at Health Education England (from 02.10.2017) 14.04.2022 Executive Director of Human Resources and Governor of Nelson and Colne College (until 01.02.2018).
+Organisational Development (to 31.12.2022) • Joint Appointment as Executive Director of HR and OD at East Lancashire Hospitals NHS Trust and Blackpool Teaching Hospitals NHS Foundation Trust (10.10.2018 until 31.01.2022)

-TRUST BOARD REPORT Item
+TRUST BOARD REPORT 29

-8 March 2023 Purpose Approval
+8 March 2023 Approval

-Title Minutes of the Previous Meeting
+Title Minutes of the Pro evious Meeting

-Summary: The minutes of the previous Trust Board meeting held on 11 January 2023 are presented for approval or amendment as appropriate.
+Summary: The minutes of presented for approval or • st Board meeting held on 11 propriate.
+January 2023 are

+Report linkages

-Related Trust Goal As detailed in these minutes
+Related Trust Goal As detailed in n these minutes

-Related to key risks identified on assurance
+Related to key risks identified on assurance framework As detailed ir

-framework

-As detailed in these minutes
+Impact

 Legal Yes Financial No

+Equality No Confidentiality No